What to Bring to Your Sleep Doctor Visit

 Leak data tells your doctor whether your mask is fitting properly.
 High leak means the machine can't maintain the right pressure, which undermines your entire therapy.

-If your average leak rate is consistently above 24 L/min, your doctor may recommend a different mask type (opens in new tab), a different size, or adjustments to your strap tension.
+If your average leak rate is consistently above 24 L/min, your doctor may recommend a different mask type, a different size, or adjustments to your strap tension.
 Check our guide to fixing CPAP leaks for steps you can take before your visit.

 4. Pressure Data